Andreas Stierle

 Structure and properties of nanoscale systems

-Andreas Stierle is professor for nanoscience at the University of Hamburg and leading scientist at DESY.
-He is also responsible for the organisation of the DESY nanolab as a user facility.
-His main focus is on the investigation of the structure and physical-chemical properties of nanoscale systems ranging from ultra-high vacuum to application-related environmental conditions, with the help of synchrotron radiation based methods.
-In addition to this, complementary laboratory examination methods of the DESY nanolab are used.
-The results gained deepen the fundamental understanding of gas, solid state or liquid-solid interfaces of nano materials which are used for anti-corrosion or in energy conversion processes.
+Andreas Stierle is Professor for Nanoscience at the University of Hamburg and Lead Scientist at DESY.
+He is also responsible for the organisation of the DESY Nanolab as a user facility.
+His main focus is on investigating the structure and physical-chemical properties of nanoscale systems, ranging from ultrahigh-vacuum to application-related environmental conditions, with the help of synchrotron-radiation-based methods.
+In addition, complementary laboratory examination methods of the DESY Nanolab are used.
+The results gained deepen our fundamental understanding of gas–solid or liquid–solid interfaces in nanomaterials used in heterogeneous catalysis, corrosion protection or energy conversion processes.

 Academic career

-Since 2012 Professor at the University of Hamburg and Leading Scientist at DESY
+Since 2012 Lead Scientist at DESY and Professor at the University of Hamburg

-1998-2009 Research fellow at Max Planck Institute for Metals Research in Stuttgart
+1998-2009 Research Fellow, Max Planck Institute for Metals Research, Stuttgart